 What Chairs Do Chiropractors Recommend?

 When finding the perfect chair, (we) chiropractors tend to have very specific requirements.
 We look for chairs that can elevate, have armrests, offer seat translation with a forward tilt, and provide lumbar support.
 These features are all designed to help improve posture and prevent back pain.
-In addition, many of us chiropractors prefer chairs with a waterfall front edge, which helps reduce pressure on the thighs and promote better circulation.
+In addition, many of us chiropractors prefer chairs with a waterfall front edge, which helps reduce pressure on the thighs and promotes better circulation.
 Ultimately, the best chair for a chiropractor will help their patients stay comfortable and pain-free.

 How Long Should You Sit In Kneeling Chair?